Eric Sevareid: CBS Evening News appearances

 On November 22, 1963, Sevareid joined Walter Cronkite on CBS television with a commentary about the assassination of John F. Kennedy and the road ahead for the new president, Lyndon Johnson.
 From 1964 to his 1977 retirement from the network, Sevareid's two-minute segments on the CBS Evening News (anchored by Cronkite) inspired his admirers to dub him "The Grey Eminence."

 During his long run as a commentator, his segments earned both Emmy and Peabody Awards.
 In 1987, he was honored as an inductee into the Academy's Fourth Hall of Fame.
 Those who disagreed with his views nicknamed him "Eric Severalsides."
 Sevareid recognized his own biases, which caused some to disagree with him vehemently.
 He said that as he had grown older, he had tended to become more conservative in foreign policy and liberal in domestic policy.

 His commentary touched on many of the day's important issues.
 After a 1966 trip to South Vietnam, he commented that prolonging the war would be unwise and that the U.S. would be better off pursuing a negotiated settlement.
 He also helped keep alive another Murrow tradition at CBS that began with the interview show Person to Person.
 On Conversations with Eric Sevareid, he interviewed such famous newsmakers as West German Chancellor Willy Brandt and novelist Leo Rosten.
 In somewhat of a spoof of that tradition, he also had a conversation with King George III, portrayed by Peter Ustinov, titled The Last King in America.

-In his final CBS Evening News editorial, on November 30, 1977, Severaid paid tribute to his colleagues and mentors, noting those who died, including Walter Lippmann and Edward R. Murrow, the latter of whom Severaid described as "the man who invented me."
-Severaid ended his farewell by thanking the American public for their engagement with his work, noting that the work of journalism, in his eyes, involves the "perception of honesty and fair intent."
+In his final CBS Evening News editorial, on November 30, 1977, Sevareid paid tribute to his colleagues and mentors, noting those who died, including Walter Lippmann and Edward R. Murrow, the latter of whom Sevareid described as "the man who invented me."
+Sevareid ended his farewell by thanking the American public for their engagement with his work, noting that the work of journalism, in his eyes, involves the "perception of honesty and fair intent."

 "There is, in the American people, a tough undiminished instinct for what is fair.
 Rightly or wrongly, I have the feeling that I have passed that test.
 I shall wear this like a medal.
 Millions have listened in agreement and in powerful disagreement.
 Tens of thousands have written their thoughts to me.
 I will feel always that I stand in their midst.
-This was Eric Severaid in Washington.
+This was Eric Sevareid in Washington.
 Thank you and goodbye."

-Walter Cronkite ended the broadcast by celebrating Severaid as, in his view, "one of the finest essayists of the century."
+Walter Cronkite ended the broadcast by celebrating Sevareid as, in his view, "one of the finest essayists of the century."

 Sevareid later narrated the American history series Between The Wars.
 In 1981, Sevareid hosted a documentary series on PBS, entitled Enterprise, a profile on how America portrays business.
 The following year, he hosted the syndicated newsmagazine program Eric Sevareid's Chronicle.

 He made a guest appearance as himself in a 1980 episode of the sitcom Taxi and also played himself in the 1983 space flight film The Right Stuff.